carboncoop/home-energy-health-check/readme.md

 The `.ebextensions` directory holds a set of scripts that AWS runs on each deploy.

 At the moment there is:
- * `05node.config` which installs node 10 + latest npm
- * `10artisan.config` which contains a command to re-build the database (`artisan migrate:refresh --seed --force`).

-The latter should probably change to `artisan migrate --force` when the app has live data.
+ * `10predeploy.config` which contains a command to re-build the database (`artisan migrate:refresh --seed --force`).
+This should probably change to `artisan migrate --force` when the app has live data.

-If other things need to be run pre-deploy then that can be done by adding more config files.  `composer install` is run automatically by AWS already.
+If other things need to be run pre-deploy then they can be added to that file.  `composer install` is run automatically by AWS already.

+At the moment, `public/css/app.css` and `public/js/app.js` aren't built on the server, but whatever version you have locally is uploaded as part of the deploy.
+This is because it's difficult to build them on the server (AWS' setup does not make this easy for some reason).

-There is documentation here:
+There is some documentation here:

 * https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers-ec2.html#customize-containers-format-packages
 * http://blog.goforyt.com/laravel-5-aws-elastic-beanstalk-production-guide/